daostack/arc.js/documentation/overview.md

 const vote = voteTransaction.result // an instance of Vote
 ```

-For more docuemntatation, see the generated docs [TODO]
+For more documentation, see the generated docs [../docs/globals.md]